 Me Talk Pretty One Day by David Sedaris

 Me Talk Pretty One Day is a funny collection of personal essays inspired by Sedaris's attempt to learn French when he first moved to Paris.
-Since delivery is (almost) everything, his humor comes across even more in the audible version.
+Since delivery is (almost) everything, his humor comes across even more in the audio version.

 Redefining Realness: My Path to Womanhood, Identity, Love & So Much More by Janet Mock